simplexsigil/MusclesInTime/README.md

 2. **Multi-modality and cross-dataset compatibility**:
    - The dataset is designed to be compatible with the motion capture dataset AMASS and its accompanying textual description dataset BABEL.
-   - This enhances the usability of the dataset for mitlimodality research projects, allowing for more extensive and varied analyses.
+   - This enhances the usability of the dataset for multi-modality research projects, allowing for more extensive and varied analyses.

 3. **Preprocessing Utilities**:
    - The project provides tools for segmenting data, handling missing values, and converting between different time frames and frame frequencies.